aenzenith/laravel-localizable/README.md

 php artisan vendor:publish --provider="Aenzenith\LaravelLocalizable\LocalizableServiceProvider"
 ```

-With publishing config you can access the config file from `config/localizable.php`
+With publishing, you can access the config file from `config/localizable.php`

 ## Usage